 Now you’re possibly wondering how to replace your furnace filter.
 Inevitably this will change depending on what furnace you have, but normally:

-At Teays Valley Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Teays Valley Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 304-760-5088 or schedule an appointment with us online.

 - Open or pull off the air filter panel close to the bottom of your furnace to uncover an open compartment.